NationalDigitalStewardshipResidency/aapbndsr_iw2016/KathrynGronsbell/workshop-materials/01_cli-basics.md

 16. `cd` back up to _cli-basics-samples_.
 Now try #14 again.
 Check with `ls` that it's successfully deleted.

 17. Ok, last deletion.
 Let's get rid of that _dog.jpg_.
-You can remove files from non-parent directories For example, if youre in _cli-basics-samples_ you can use the following command to delete a grandchild file:
+You can remove files from non-parent directories For example, if you're in _cli-basics-samples_ you can use the following command to delete a grandchild file:

         rm this-is-a-subdir/dog.jpg